Swirrl/table2qb/README.md

 ### codelist_slug

 [Slug](http://patterns.dataincubator.org/book/url-slug.html) of the output codelist file.
+The slug string provided will appear in a particular position in the generated URLs - e.g. a URL containing the `codelist_slug` "gender" might look like this: <http://statistics.gov.scot/def/concept/gender/female>

 ### dataset_name